 Plastic pollution is impacting the health of our ocean, rivers, and lakes—and the aquatic animals we love— at an increasing rate.
 But your everyday decisions have the power to change this.
-And aquariums across the country are working to make the right decisions easier.
+The Seattle Aquarium and other Aquarium Conservation Partnership (ACP) members across the country are working to make the right decisions easier.

-- Bring your reusable bag.
+- Bring your reusable bag